Dofus: Dofus 3

 Dofus 3.0, also known as Dofus Unity, marks a significant evolution in the Dofus MMORPG series by transitioning to the Unity engine.
 After an extensive development period, the game was officially released on December 3, 2024.
 Prior to the official launch, a beta phase commenced on August 13, 2024, allowing players to experience and provide feedback on the new features and improvements.

 The shift to the Unity engine aimed to enhance the game's performance, graphics, and cross-platform compatibility, providing a more immersive and accessible experience for both new and returning players, but mostly it aims to stabilize development.
 According to the developers, continuing development on Flash had become increasingly difficult.

 Critical reception

-The game received "positive" reviews, according to video game review aggregator Metacritic.
+The game received "positive" reviews, according to video game review aggregator platform Metacritic.
 Dofus has also received international gaming awards including the Bytten Ernie Award for Best Graphics And Concept Art in 2007 and the Audience Award at the Independent Game Festival in 2006.